evanJensengit/Habit-Tracker-Project/README.md

 For example if I am typing in data for "Date:" on my mobile device I have to click to the right of\
 "Date:" and then type in "month/day".
 To enter data for the next line I have to move my finger and\
 click to the right of "Weekday:" and then type in "<weekday>".
 To enter data for the next line\
-I have to move my finger and click to the right of "Wrkt:" ... you get the picture.\ So, to save myself the monotany of having to click every time I want to enter new data for a habit that\
+I have to move my finger and click to the right of "Wrkt:" ... you get the picture\ So, to save myself the monotany of having to click every time I want to enter new data for a habit that\
 I want to track, I am creating this Habit Tracker Program to automate this task.\